isc-projects/isc-dnssec-guide/doc/getting-started.rst

 Some organizations may be subject to stricter security requirements than others.
-Check to see if your organization requires stronger cryptographic keys be generated and stored, or how often keys need to be rotated.
+Check to see if your organization requires stronger cryptographic keys be generated and stored, and how often keys need to be rotated.
 The examples presented in this document are not intended for high-value zones.
 We cover some of these security considerations in :ref:`dnssec_advanced_discussions`.